ConnorBaker/CS367_Lectures/2019-09-04/Lecture.md

 ![`0x1234567` in both Big Endian (top) and Little Endian (bottom) orderings.](images/ByteOrderExample.png){ width=75% }

+### Question 3

+*File*: `int_endian.c`

 As another example, if we run the following on Zeus, what will be printed?

-*File*: `int_endian.c`

 ```c
 int x = 0x1234567;